- Date published:

-Categories: capitalism, climate change, Environment, sustainability, uk politics - Tags: climate change, david cameron, greed
+Categories: capitalism, climate change, Environment, sustainability, uk politics - Tags: climate change, david cameron, greed, green economy

 As a society we can’t seem to bring ourselves to take action on climate change.
 Despite ever more cogent and apocalyptic warnings that we’re going to destroy the environment that gives us life, we aren’t going to do anything about it.
 The failure at Copenhagen, and the non event that is Cancun, are in the process of proving that.